datatalking/data-science/README.md

 ## About

+I have modified the origional OSS curiculum [found here][webpage](https://github.com/ossu/data-science) to fit my needs and goals

-This is a **solid path** for those of you who want to complete a **Data Science** course on your own time, **for free**, with courses from the **best universities** in the World.
+This is my **alternate path** for those of us who want to complete an online **Data Science** course on our own time, while obtaining an actual Data Science degree from an accredited school.
+To prepare for each class I supplement **for free**, with courses from the **best universities** in the World.
+MIT, Stanford, Harvard, UMich, UW, Rice... to count a few.

-In our curriculum, we give preference to MOOC (Massive Open Online Course) style courses because these courses were created with our style of learning in mind.
+In my curriculum, I give preference to MOOC (Massive Open Online Course) style courses as a prep or introduction to concepts but they are to be used as initial learning primers and then the full college class I dig deeper into the coursework.

-## Becoming an OSS student
+## Being a hybrid student

-To officially register for this course you must create a profile in our [web app](https://ossu.firebaseapp.com).
+To officially register for all of these courses you could create a profile in our [web app](https://ossu.firebaseapp.com).
+Then go to [webpage](www.BellevueCollege.edu) and register for classes.

-**ps**: Currently, the web app is for tracking the progress of the [Computer Science](https://github.com/open-source-society/computer-science) path, but we are working to extend this functionality for all of our courses.
+**ps**: Currently, the web app is for tracking the progress of the [Computer Science](https://github.com/open-source-society/data-science) path, but we are working to extend this functionality for all of our courses.
 Thanks for the comprehension.

 > **"How can I do this?"**